snac-cooperative/snac/docs/local-setup.md

 ### Running the server

 Once DDEV is installed, run the following command in the root of this project.
+*Please note this application requires a lot of memory, we recommend at least 16GB allocated to Docker before running the server.*

 ```sh
 ddev start